-The Plymouth State University Honors Program cultivates an enriched academic experience for a diverse group of highly motivated students in a challenging environment consistent with the University’s mission statement “Ut Prosim”—That I May Serve.
+The Plymouth State University Honors Program cultivates an enriched academic experience for a diverse group of highly motivated students in a challenging environment consistent with the University’s motto Ut prosim (That I may serve).
 The core elements of the program are:

-- An active learning environment of like-minded peers
+- An active learning environment of like-minded peers,

-- A capstone celebration during the senior year
+- A capstone celebration during the senior year.

-Admission to PSU’s Honors program
+Admission to PSU’s Honors Program

 Completing the Program

-To graduate with University Honors, students in the program must:
+To graduate with University honors, students in the program must:

-- Maintain an overall GPA of 3.25
+- Maintain an overall GPA of 3.25,

 Departmental Honors opportunities

-In addition to the University Honors program, several departments have their own honors programs.
-Psychology, Business, and Biology majors should review the following webpages about department specific Honors programs:
+In addition to the University Honors Program, several departments have their own honors programs.
+Psychology, Business, and Biology majors should review the following webpages about department-specific honors programs: